ste316/calcWalletValue/README.md

     * See your crypto portfolio's value over time:
         * main.py --report --total
         * NOTE: this function load data from walletGeneralOverview.json

+    * See a single crypto amount over time:
+        * main.py --report --singleCrypto
+        * NOTE: this function load data from walletValue.json

 3. Examples